verdaux/BookNotes/Phrases/Impressors.md

 - [ ] A face difficult to turn away from, a face to dream about
 - [ ] Turn your tongue into a weapon of cruelty
 - [ ] Indispensable other that dwelled in my skin
+- [ ] Each one an inseparable half of a single, two-part human organism